 If you have persistent or longstanding, frequently recurring symptoms even after treatment with this medicine, you should contact your doctor.

 Taking this medicine

-You can take your tablet at any time of the day either with food or on an empty

-- Swallow your tablet whole with a glass of water.
-Do not chew or crush the tablet.
-This is because the tablet contains coated pellets, which stop the medicine from - being broken down by the acid in your stomach.
+- You can take your capsule at any time of the day either with food or on an empty stomach. - Swallow your capsules whole with half a glass of water.
+Do not chew or crush the capsule.
+This is because the capsule contains coated pellets, which stop the medicine from being broken down by the acid in your stomach.
 It is important not to damage the pellets.